EhabShaaban/edfa3ly/documentations/Bugs_Found/Bug_1/User can not add prouct.md

 5. Value gets reset below 5
 6. Click *Add item*
 >Expected Result: On clicking product should be added to cart list
->Actual Result: User is not able to add product
+>Actual Result: User is not able to add new product